EMYLsPe/terraform-practices/README.md

 ```

 - 3. execute `terraform plan` the execute `terraform apply` and type `yes` like we did in the previous task

+### 6. Delete all the resources that we have applied

+- 1. execute the command `terraform destroy`

+### 7. Important Commands
+- 1. `terraform validate` : it validates the code that you have written
+- 2. `terraform fmt` : it format the code in to nice arrangement

+### 8. Variables